Controleo3 has just been announced and will start shipping in August

 - The highest wattage elements are on the top - not good.
 It is best to remove all the elements, install the insulation and then replace them, with the highest wattage elements at the bottom.
 Best to cut the wires and splice them back together using a butt connector.

-- Use 3 relays: one for the top elements, one for the bottom and one for the convection fan.
+- Use SSRs for the heating elements.
 The convection fan could be wired to be on all the time, or you can use a mechanical relay or small SSR to control it.

-- Add insulation between the oven chamber and outer shell.
+- Add insulation (like ceramic fiber blanket) between the oven chamber and outer shell.
 This is a big oven, and you need all the help you can get to ensure uniform temperatures that can follow reflow profiles.

-- For the PCB tray, you can use an aluminum tray resting on the wire rack.
-Remove as much of the wire as you can to reduce thermal mass.
+- For the PCB tray, you can use a thin aluminum or copper tray resting on the wire rack.
+Remove as much of the cross-members as you can to reduce thermal mass.

 Common problems in home-made reflow ovens (or cheap commercial ovens) are hot and cold areas.
 A cold spot is an area that doesn't get enough heat to activate the flux at the right time, and allow the solder to reach liquidous temperature and reflow.
 A hot spots is an area that get too much heat and results in warped or blistered boards.
 Components can discolor, but some of the worst damage is what you can't see; the mean-time-before-failure (MTBF) of burnt IC's can be severely compromised.